 Then a chapter of condimenti, salse e sughi–all three terms are translated as ‘sauce’ in English but mean slightly different things.
 Condimento literally means ‘condiment’ of course, but beware here of false friends: the verb condire in Italian means both to ‘sauce’ a pasta or other food and to ‘dress’ a salad.
-So this chapter includes not only things like butter maitre d’hotel but also what we today would call gorgonzola sauce for pasta and gnocchi, as well as a condimento of sausage and ricotta for pasta and the famous pesto alla genovese.
+So this chapter includes not only things like butter maitre d’hotel but also what we today would call gorgonzola sauce for pasta and gnocchi, as well as a condimento of ricotta for pasta and the famous pesto alla genovese.
 (Most dishes that combine pasta with a vegetable are examples of the use of condimenti.)
 Salsa is the usual generic word for ‘sauce’ and includes classic French sauces like bechamel, mornay, veloute, ‘brown’ sauce, mayonnaise, hollandaise, caper sauce.
 None of these salse, however, are used for pasta (except for bechamel for baked pasta dishes).
 The word for a pasta sauce, in particular a tomato-based pasta sauce, is sugo, and Boni devotes a whole chapter to these, along with another, shorter chapter to a special sub-set of sughi known as ragu’, typically made with meat, either in a single piece or minced, and simmered for a long while.
 The most famous ragu’ is probably ragù alla bolognese, known in English as Bolognese sauce (which, I cannot help mentioning here, in Italy is usually used to dress egg pasta, especially tagliatelle, or short pastas like rigatoni, especially when mixed with bechamel and baked, but never with spaghetti!)

 The next chapter is devoted to soups: clear broths, creme, minestre, minestroni, zuppe and zuppe di pesce.
 Boni explains the sometimes subtle differences among these categories.
-Creme are not necessarily made with cream–the word refers more to the texture of the soup, and creme are more often than not made from pureed vegetables or legumes sauteed in a soffrito and then diluted with broth.
+Creme are not necessarily made with cream—the word refers more to the texture of the soup, and creme are more often than not made from pureed vegetables or legumes sauteed in a soffrito and then diluted with broth, like crema di cannellini.
 Minestra is probably the ‘standard’ or default word for soup, often containing pasta or rice, and includes such classics and pasta e fagioli, quadrucci con piselli, pasta e ceci, minestra di riso e cicoria, stracciatella alla romana.
-Most people are familiar with minestroni, but perhaps fewer understand how many types there are–Boni devotes an entire chapter to the subject (and even so, only scratches the surface).
-Then she proceeds to zuppe–the word sounds like ‘soup’ and it does mean soup, but the particular type that includes bread.
-And, finally, zuppe di pesce–fish soups, a chapter that goes on for 15 pages and presents at least as many recipes.
+Most people are familiar with minestroni, but perhaps fewer understand how many types there are—Boni devotes an entire chapter to the subject (and even so, only scratches the surface).
+Then she proceeds to zuppe, the word sounds like ‘soup’ and it does mean soup, but the particular type that includes bread.
+And, finally, zuppe di pesce—fish soups, a chapter that goes on for 15 pages and presents at least as many recipes.

 Then follows an extensive survey of both durum wheat and egg pastas, paste asciutte secche and pasta asciutte all’uovo.
 Among the former the reader finds now-famous dishes like bucatini all’amatriciana, conchiglie con ricotta e spinaci, maccheroni ai quattro formaggi, penne all’arrabbiata, penne alla vodka, orecchiette ai broccoletti (which she calls orecchiette alla pugliese), spaghetti alla carbonara, spaghetti con aglio e olio, cacio e pepe, trenette col pesto, vermicelli con vongole, and so on.
 Among the egg pastas are numerous ways to make fettuccine, pappardelle (including my favorite, pappardelle sulla lepre), tagliatelle (like fettuccine but thinner and a bit wider) often served with ragu’ alla bolognese, tonnarelli.
 She also covers stuffed pastas—agnolotti, cannelloni, rotoli di pasta, tortellini—and baked pastas like lasagne (including the two Ur-lasagne of Italian cookery: the Northern style lasagne alla bolognese and the Neapolitan style lasagna di carnevale that was Angelina’s speciality!)

 The following, slightly shorter chapters, are devoted to rice, gnocchi, and polenta.
 Of course, there are lots of risotto recipes—including risotto alla milanese, risotto alla sbirraglia, risotto con salsicce, risotto con scampi, risotto primavera—as well as the classic risi e bisi and, of course, that triumph of Neapolitan cuisine, sartù di riso.
-But Boni also includes some unusual recipes –especially for her time–like curried rice and riso con ananas.
+But Boni also includes some unusual recipes—especially for her time—like curried rice and riso con ananas.
 Besides the inevitable potato gnocchi, we find flour gnocchi alla Bismarck, gnocchi alla romana (which she calls gnocchi di semolino), spinach and ricotta gnocchi (also known as gnocchi verdi or ignudi).
-The polenta chapter includes the wonderful polenta con baccalà alla vicentina, polenta with spareribs and polenta with sausages (both Roman standards and often made together) plus polenta pasticciata in forno–polenta baked in layers with meat sauce, like lasagne.
+The polenta chapter includes the wonderful polenta con baccalà alla vicentina, polenta with spareribs and polenta with sausages (both Roman standards and often made together) plus polenta pasticciata in forno—polenta baked in layers with meat sauce, like lasagne.

 Boni then devotes an entire chapter to fried foods like mozzarella in carrozza, fried rice balls known as suppli’ in Rome and as arancini in Sicily) as well as a whole sub-chapter fritti misti, from Emilia-Romagna, Florence, Milan, Naples and Rome, plus a fritto misto di mare. pizzas, calzoni, savory torts and egg dishes.